mrmasterplan/EnvWatcher/README.txt

 In its functionality the env-watcher is not unlike other dynamic environment loaders like, for example, 'module' (http://modules.sourceforge.net/).
 However, module requires the user to write special tcl modules in order to be able to load and unload them.
-The advantage of env-wrapper is that it can accept and recognize changes made by any other shell-script because it relies on 'before' and 'after' snapshots of the shell environment.
+The advantage of env-watcher is that it can accept and recognize changes made by any other shell-script because it relies on 'before' and 'after' snapshots of the shell environment.